nikitapitliya006/COVID19-ReturnToWork/Call-AzureFunction.md

-# ReturnToWork
+# Step 6: Call Azure function to Read From and Write To Azure SQL database

-COVID-19 Return to work solution
+Details coming up shortly